 This is a positive step but almost certainly not sufficient to deliver the transformation to a heat pump dominated heating industry by the late 2020s.
 The positive effects of the Green Homes Grant voucher in stimulating consumer interest should now be built on as we accelerate heat pump installations.
 It is very unfortunate that the hastily introduced grant system has not been able to match this increased interest with timely delivery of sufficient vouchers.
-The decision by Government to reduce the budget down to the levels applied for is not fully reflective of the potential for market take up.
+The decision by Government to prematurely scrap the scheme is not fully reflective of the potential for market take up.

-The extension of the grant until April 2022 is welcomed, but the lessons learnt in year one need to be acted upon now: accelerate the approvals system, roll over applications from the 20/21 stage into the second year, and provide public communications to really encourage take up over the summer of 2021 in preparation for the autumn and winter heating season.
-In parallel, BEAMA is proposing to work with Government and other stakeholders to put in place a long-term support mechanism for the decarbonisation of heat through the installation of heat pumps and other supporting measures.
+The lessons learnt need to be acted upon now: BEAMA is proposing to work with Government and other stakeholders to put in place a long-term support mechanism for the decarbonisation of heat through the installation of heat pumps and other supporting measures.